wreien/turn-based/README.md

 This project requires a C++17 compatible compiler.
 Versions that should work:
 - GCC 8.2
 - Clang 7
-- MSVC 2017 (I haven't tested this one though)
+- MSVC 2017

 You also need SFML version 2.5; it may be available on your package manager, otherwise you can download it from their website [here][SFML].

 Finally, you need CMake to generate the project files.
-I've put it at a minimum version of 3.13; to be honest, earlier versions could possibly work fine, but I've never tried. *Shrugs*
+I've put it at a minimum version of 3.12; to be honest, earlier versions could possibly work fine, but I've never tried. *Shrugs*

 [SFML]: https://www.sfml-dev.org